urbit/urbit/urb/zod/pub/docs/dev/hoon/leap-in/network.md

 >=
 ```

 Replace `~sampel-sipnym` with another urbit.
+The easiest thing to do is to start a [moon](),
+a sub-identity of your urbit.
 Don't forget to
 start the `%pong` app on that urbit too.
 You should see, on the
 foreign urbit, this output: